We hope that

 Dr Anna Manchin of University of Toronto provided a comprehensive overview of museums to commemorate lost Jewish heritage in Poland and Hungary including a memorial to the children killed in the Shoah.
 She mentioned the ’House of Terror Museum’ which provides the uncomfortable fact that the head of the Communist secret police in Hungary was Jewish.
 I found it interesting that 90% of modern Hungarian Jews are non-observant whilst in other European countries orthodoxy still dominates.

-Because audience members felt there ought to be more survivor testimony in such symposia delegates received this email from the Institute for Polish-Jewish Studies after the event:
+Because audience members felt there ought to be more survivor testimony in such symposia delegates received this email from the Institute for Polish-Jewish Studies after the event: (my review continues after this section)

 Institute of Polish-Jewish Studies and the UCL Institute of Jewish Studies: